pietjonker/cv-piet-jonker-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am educated in cognition/neuroscience and methodology/statistics and currently doing the research master Methodology and Statistics.
+I am educated in cognition/neuroscience and methodology/statistics and currently doing the research master Methodology and Statistics for the Behavioural, Biomedical and Social Sciences.
+It is great to think about how to help researchers in the field perform well-designed studies and make solid conclusions based on those studies using statistics.
+Furthermore, this skill has great external validity to the commercial setting!

 In September I will start my career at **`a.s.r.`**, where I will develop myself in the **`data science traineeship`**.

-I am interested in statistical advances, predictive modeling, data science and business analytics.
-Furthermore, I am experienced in writing mathematical documentation, statistical modeling, consultancy and coaching.